 Just last week, my wife and I returned from a naturist resort in Cancun.
 And in case you’re not following, yes, I married that crepe girl.
 We’ve been together fifteen years now and, during that time, managed to pop out two clones.
 Both are of my wife.
 I mean, really, the relatives say I wasn’t even there, but that’s probably for the best.
 And while we’re far from the nudist family I’d dreamed about, every night when I climb into bed and look at those three identical faces, I am reminded how incredibly fortunate I am.
 The main thing, of course, I am loved.
 But aside from that, I no longer panic when the car door slams in the driveway because I forgot where I put my shorts.
-Around my wife and kids, I can be myself, and I think that’s what nudism is all about.
+My entire childhood, I dreamed about being naked, in front of family and friends, without anyone so much as noticing, and now that dream has become a reality.
+Around my wife and kids, I can be true to myself, live in a way that feels most genuine, and that’s what nudism is all about.
 Just being yourself.
 And we are teaching our kids to do the same.
 To know that they are loved, and that they are beautiful, just the way they are.

 As of this writing, I am 41 years old, too old for young naturist events, and yet it has taken me this long to figure out why nudism caters mostly to people over sixty.
 That’s just how long it takes for some people to come out to friends and family, to overcome shame, to realize the truth.
 From parents, religion, and the media, we are pressured into believing that the human body is shameful and obscene, a thing to hide and be disgusted by, but that it is sometimes, paradoxically, beautiful and arousing.
 But this is a lie—the most prevalent lie in history.
 A great many more people never overcome the “shame of being human,” going to their graves fully dressed.
 In church clothes no less.